It is the Department's policy to extend prescribing responsibilities

 - Changes to legislation are planned during 2012/13 which will enable Physiotherapists

 and Podiatrists to qualify as independent prescribers.
 See below.

 Supplementary prescribers may prescribe any medicine (including controlled

 drugs), within the framework of a patient-specific clinical management plan, which has been agreed with

-Nurses, pharmacists, physiotherapists, chiropodists or podiatrists, radiographers
+Nurses, pharmacists, physiotherapists, chiropodists

 and optometrists may train and register as a supplementary prescriber.